Yale-EEB723/finalproject/README.md

 ## The Goal

-The goal of this preliminary study was to use transcriptome data to infer a tree that will test the phylogenetic relationships between hagfishes (Myxiniformes), lampreys (Petromyzontiformes), and jawed vertebrates (Gnathostomes).
+The goal of this preliminary study was to use RNA-seq data to infer a tree that will test the phylogenetic relationships between hagfishes (Myxiniformes), lampreys (Petromyzontiformes), and jawed vertebrates (Gnathostomata).
 Originally, the goal was to use all relevant publicly available transcriptome and genome data in this analysis.
-Although I was able to load paired-end SRR data from all relevant studies into my Agalma database for future use, for time-efficiency of analyses, I shifted the goal of my project to just getting the Agalma pipelines to work all the way through, and to infer a vertebrate phylogeny with a tunicate outgroup.
+Although I was able to load and edit paired-end SRR data from all relevant studies into my Agalma database for future use, to reduce the computing time and resources of the analyses, I shifted the goal of my project to simply getting the Agalma pipelines to work all the way through, and to inferring a vertebrate phylogeny with a tunicate outgroup.

 ## Background

 A longstanding problem in vertebrate phylogenetics is the disagreement between morphological and molecular data in inferring the relationships between hagfishes, lampreys, and jawed vertebrates.
 In the early 19th century, taxonomists divided Vertebrata into two major taxonomic divisions: 1.)
 Gnathostomata (comprised of the jawed vertebrates) and 2.)
 Agnatha (the jawless vertebrates), of which lampreys (Petromyzontiformes) and hagfishes (Myxiniformes) are the only extant lineages.
-Hagfish and lamprey collectively comprise Cyclostomata, a taxonomic class defined by the organisms' epidermal teeth-like structures and their internally positioned branchial arches.
+Hagfishes and lampreys collectively comprise Cyclostomata, a taxonomic class defined by their epidermal teeth-like structures and their internally positioned branchial arches.

 The advent of cladistics, however, began to cast doubt on the legitimacy of Cyclostomata.
-Indeed, though there is strong support for the monophyly of Myxiniformes and Petromyzontiformes themselves, morphological data largely supported the paraphyly of Cyclostomata, as hagfishes were hypothesized to fall outside the vertebrate node (Lovtrup, 1977).
-Most notably, the presence of a complete cranium and a rudimentary vertebrae in lampreys suggested that lampreys were perhaps more closely related to the vertebrate crown group (in contrast, hagfishes display only a partial braincase made of cartilage and have no vertebrae).
-The most common morphological hypotheses therefore supported the paraphyly of Cyclostomata, suggesting that the the anatomical similarities between Myxiniformes and Petromyzontiformes were not synapomorphies, but primitive accommodations to their burrowing and parasitic modes of life.
+Indeed, though there has consistently been strong support for the monophyly of Myxiniformes and Petromyzontiformes themselves, phenotypic data has historically supported the paraphyly of Cyclostomata, with hagfishes hypothesized to fall outside the vertebrate node (Lovtrup, 1977).
+Most notably, the presence of a complete cranium and a rudimentary vertebrae in petromyzontiforms suggest that lampreys are perhaps more closely related to the vertebrate crown group (in contrast, hagfishes display only a partial braincase made of cartilage and have no vertebrae) (Ota and Kuratani 2007).
+Most morphological hypotheses therefore supported the paraphyly of Cyclostomata, suggesting that the anatomical similarities between Myxiniformes and Petromyzontiformes were not synapomorphies, but ancestral accommodations to their burrowing and parasitic modes of life.

-Although phenotypic characters support the monophyly of Gnathostomata and Petromyzontiformes, early molecular analyses reaffirmed the monophyly of Cyclostomata and its sister relationship to Gnathostomata (Kuraku 2008, Near 2009, Kuraku 2010, Heimberg *et al.* 2010).
+Although phenotypic characters support the monophyly of lampreys and jawed vertebrates, early molecular analyses reaffirmed the monophyly of Cyclostomata and its sister relationship to Gnathostomata (Kuraku 2008, Near 2009, Kuraku 2010, Heimberg *et al.* 2010).
 The addition of just a few phenotypic characters into a molecular analysis however, has been shown to sway the phylogenetic inferences of cyclostome monophyly and override the effects of even large molecular datasets (Near 2009).
 This discrepancy between phenotypic and molecular vertebrate trees, is suspected to be partially due to the timing of diversification between hagfishes and lampreys (~400 mya) (Near 2009, Kuraku 2010).
-Nevertheless, a recent study marrying morphological and molecular (just one mtDNA gene) data, as well as a new, significantly-timed hagfish fossil supported the sister relationship of hagfish and lamprey relative to jawed vertebrates (Miyashita *et al* 2019).
-This class project was inspired by this Miyashita *et al.* (2019) study, as I was surprised to see their inclusion of only CO1 data, given that there have been many hagfish and lamprey transcriptomes published in the past ten years in various studies regarding vertebrate development.
-It appears that one previously published study has inferred the relationships between lampreys, hagfishes, and jawed vertebrates using phylogenomic data (Delsuc *et al.* 2018), finding strong support Cyclostomata to be a clade.
-However, the focus of this study was to infer the relationships within Tunicata, so data from only one hagfish and one lamprey were included.
-The aim of this study was to infer the relationships between these three significant Vertebrate lineage using more RNA-seq data than was included in the Delsuc *et al.* (2018) study.
+Nevertheless, a recent study marrying morphological and molecular data, as well as a new, significantly-timed hagfish fossil, supports the sister relationship of hagfishes and lampreys relative to jawed vertebrates (Miyashita *et al* 2019).
+This class project was inspired by this Miyashita *et al.* (2019) study, as I was surprised to see that they used only one mtDNA gene (CO1), given that there have been many hagfish and lamprey transcriptomes published over the past ten years.
+Only one previously published study has inferred the relationships between lampreys, hagfishes, and jawed vertebrates using phylogenomic data (Delsuc *et al.* 2018).
+This study found strong support for Cyclostomata as a clade.
+However, the focus of this Delsuc *et al* (2018) study was to infer the relationships within Tunicata, so data from only one hagfish and one lamprey were included.
+The aim of this class project was therefore to infer the relationships between these three significant vertebrate lineages using more RNA-seq data than was included in the Delsuc *et al.* (2018) study.

 ## The Data
-Please refer to the Final_samplelist.xlsx file in the repo for further information on the data that was used in this study, as well as sequences/assemblies that are available for future projects.
-Since the goal of the project shifted to getting practice with transcriptome data and assembly pipelines rather than producing a tree with the most comprehensive dataset possible, I disregarded  potentially useful data from 16+ sequencing runs.
+Please refer to the Final_samplelist.xlsx file in the repo for further information on the data that was used in this study, as well as sequences/assemblies that are available for future related projects.
+Since the goal of this project shifted to getting practice with transcriptome data and assembly pipelines rather than producing a tree with the most comprehensive dataset possible, I disregarded  potentially useful data from 16+ sequencing runs.

 Paired-end sequences are accessible on the NCBI Sequence Read Archive (SRA) for the following lamprey species: *Petromyzon marinus* (Petromyzontidae: Petromyzontinae), *Lethenteron camtschaticum* (Petromyzontidae: Lampetrinae), *Mordacia mordax* (Mordaciidae), and *Geotria australis* (Geotriidae).
-Here, we chose to use RNA-seq data for the lamprey petromyzontiform species *Petromyzon marinus* (Petromyzontindae) and *Mordacia mordax* (Mordaciidae).
+Here, we chose to use RNA-seq data for the lamprey species *Petromyzon marinus* (Petromyzontindae) and *Mordacia mordax* (Mordaciidae).
 A 5X assembled genome for *Petromyzon marinus* is publicly available on the SRA.
 The SRA also has published transcriptome data for *Lampetra planeri* (Petromyzontidae: Lampetrinae) but although the library is listed as paired on the database, processing the downloaded data using fastq-dump resulted in only one sequence.
 Although at first I assumed this meant the data is unpaired, in retrospect I believe the problem may have been caused by the fact that the sequencing instrument used was a NextSeq 500 rather than an Illumina instrument.
 In the future, further thought will have to go in to how to utilize non-Illumina data (from what I have read, it seems to be problematic in the Agalma pipeline anyway).

 RNA-seq data for hagfish species is more limited (both in terms of species-coverage and overall projects), though there exists a publicly available *Eptatretus burgeri* genome (210X).
 The SRA holds paired-end transcriptome data for two hagfish species (*Eptatretus burgeri* and *Eptatretus cirrhatus*), which were both included in this study.

 To represent Vertebrata, we included transcriptome data for *Urobatis jamaicensis* (yellow stingray), a  member of Chondrichthyes, the earliest-diverging extant gnathostomes.
-For future works, be advised that there exists an assembled genome (~19X coverage) for the elephant shark, Callorhinchus milii.
+For future works, be advised that there exists an assembled genome (~19X coverage) for the elephant shark, *Callorhinchus milii*, which could be used to guide the assembly of shark transcriptomes.

 As an outgroup, we included RNA-seq data for the tunicate *Polycarpa mamillaris* (Stolidobranchia: Styelidae).
 An assembled 70X genome of the tunicate *Oikopleura vanhoeffeni* is also publicly available.

 ### Things I considered during selection of SRA accessions:

-Many of the SRA hagfish and lamprey accessions corresponded to actual evo-devo experiments, so I made sure to always select accessions from control specimens.
-For all hagfish and lamprey samples, I selected runs that used tissue from the heads of either adult or juvenile fishes (the *Urobatis jamaicensis* DNA was extracted from heart tissue).
+Many of the SRA hagfish and lamprey accessions correspond to evo-devo experiments, so I made sure to always select accessions from control specimens.
+For all hagfish and lamprey samples, I selected runs that used tissue from the heads of either adult or juvenile fishes (the *Urobatis jamaicensis* DNA was extracted from heart tissue), in order to avoid problems caused by what I will describe in the next paragraph.

 ### Things I should consider in the future when repeating with more accessions:
 1.)
-During early embryogenesis, the lamprey genome undergoes dramatic programmed genome rearrangements (Smith et al. 2018; Smith et al. 2009).
-Specifically, somatic cell lineages lose hundreds of millions of base pairs (and one ore more transcribed loci), resulting in somatic (blood) cells being 20% smaller than germline (sperm) cells (Smith et. al 2009).
+During early embryogenesis, the lamprey genome undergoes dramatic programmed genome rearrangements (Smith *et al.* 2018; Smith *et al.* 2009).
+Specifically, somatic cell lineages lose hundreds of millions of base pairs (and one or more transcribed loci), resulting in somatic (blood) cells being 20% smaller than germline (sperm) cells (Smith *et. al* 2009).
 The lamprey genome is therefore highly dynamic.
 Following Casey's advice, I decided it was important to select accessions corresponding to DNA that had been extracted from adult somatic cells.
-Given this information though, in the future I'll have to continue to be mindful of a.) the stage in development specimens were in when DNA was extraction b.) what type of cells the DNA was extracted from, and c.) how much does all of this matter (since this genome rearrangement was not found in germline cells, are there any potential phylogenetic/evolutionary consequences of this, in particular as they relate to methods for this study?).
-In particular, future genome-based assemblies should probably use the older Sanger-based somatic assemblies that are relatively fragmentary over the more recently published germline sea lamprey genome (Smith et al. 2013).
+Given this information though, in the future I will have to continue to be mindful of a.) the stage in development specimens were in when DNA was extracted b.) what type of cells the DNA was extracted from, and c.) how much does all of this matter (since this genome rearrangement was not found in germline cells, are there any potential phylogenetic/evolutionary consequences of this, in particular as they relate to methods for this study?).
+In particular, future genome-based assemblies should probably use the older Sanger-based somatic assemblies that are relatively fragmentary over the more recently published germline sea lamprey genome (Smith *et al.* 2013).

 2.)
 The lamprey genome is known to have a high GC content, as well as to be highly repetitive and heterozygous.
 All of the transcriptome data I downloaded seems to indicate that hagfish genomes are nearly equally high in GC content.